The Green Papers: 2026 General Election

 Candidate Democratic Donald J. Peterson

-Candidate Democratic Jessica Vernekar
+Democratic Jessica Vernekar - apparently not a candidate

 Candidate Write-in; (Democratic) Christopher Tavarus Powell